hyperledger/fabric/docs/source/blockchain.rst

 The transactional networks of today are little more than slightly updated versions of networks that have existed since business records have been kept.
-The members of a **Business Network** transact with each other, but they maintain separate records of their transactions.
+The members of a **business network** transact with each other, but they maintain separate records of their transactions.
 And the things they’re transacting – whether it’s Flemish tapestries in the 16th century or the securities of today – must have their provenance established each time they’re sold to ensure that